rapid7/insightconnect-plugins/trendmicro_apex/help.md

 # Description

-Trend Micro Apex offers modern advanced automated threat detection and response.
+Trend Micro Apex and Apex Central offer modern advanced automated threat detection and response.
 Apex agents have more than antivirus capabilities, they are an extension of the Apex threat management system.

-This plugin works for the on-premise or Apex SaaS configurations.
+This plugin works for both the on-premise and Apex SaaS solutions and supports multiple Apex products.

 # Key Features

-* Reporting suspicious IP addresses, URLs and other similar content
+* Reporting suspicious files, IP addresses, URLs and other similar content
-* Reporting suspicious files and their contents
+* Quarantine endpoints

 # Requirements

-* API URL for Apex SaaS or Apex on-premise
+* Apex One, Apex Central, or Apex SaaS
 * API Key
 * Application ID